 It is the student's responsibility to keep an accurate record of assignments, have the necessary materials, follow study techniques outlined by the teacher, apply and practice skills learned in class, strive for the best quality work of which he/she is capable, and complete the assignments on time.
-Agendas will be provided to all students and help the students with organization and can help parents monitor the work.
+Assignment calendars and/or Agendas are available and required by many teachers.
+These can help the students with organization and can help parents monitor the work.
 Please encourage systematic study, show an interest in the assignments, commend satisfactory performance, and provide the proper conditions for home study.
 Consistency is essential.
 Parents can help by checking assignments, including Reading Logs and Student Agendas, each evening for accuracy, neatness, and completeness.
 It is also important to communicate any concerns or questions to the teacher, and to read, discuss, and respond to (as applicable) all notes from the teacher or school.